-3 Ways to Make the Most of Camping with your Pup0 comments
+3 Expert Tips to Make the Most of Camping with a Dog0 comments

-Luckily, you have summer recreation options that will keep both you and your pooch happy!
+Ready to sleep under the stars with your pooch?
 Camping remains a popular (and pup-friendly) pastime, with over 77 million households in the United States containing someone who camps.
 Camping equipment like tents and hiking gear are still in ample supply, so you shouldn’t have a problem grabbing up some necessary items if you want to hit the road.

 According to a SpotOn survey, 43% of dog parents take their pups with them when they travel, but they also acknowledge that traveling with their pooches can sometimes be a little inconvenient – especially when it comes to finding a good pet-friendly hotel.
 This may be why only 10% of dog owners surveyed had ever taken their dog on a plane, and as many as 59% had never taken their pooch with them on an overnight trip.

 You don’t need to let hotels and pet policies limit your travels.
-If you prefer to make your own rules, are strictly social distancing, or just love the great outdoors, you might be more comfortable packing up your bags and grabbing your tent or piling into your RV.
-In fact, 39% of campers admit that they’re more likely to consider living the full-time RV life once restrictions are lifted.
+If you prefer to make your own rules and love the great outdoors, you might be more comfortable packing up your bags and grabbing your tent or piling into your RV.

-Three Tips to Make Your Next Camping Trip a Breeze
+Three Tips to Make Camping with a Dog a Breeze

 1. Do your homework!
 If you’ve never been camping before, there are a few basic things you’ll need to consider before you set out.
 First, you’ll need to pick a location.
 Check out the Reserve America website to see if state parks and campgrounds are open; they’ll also clearly note whether or not they allow pets, if they are near water, or have electric and/or sewer hookups.
 Or check out these pup-friendly campgrounds.